 Think about it.
-If a customer has a pressing question about your product and reaches out to your customer service team, what do you think would make them happy and willing to stick around?
-A generic email response, or a well-researched answer sent from a service representative dedicated to their success?
-Probably the latter.
+If a customer has a pressing question about your product, what would make them happy and willing to stick around?
+A generic email response or a personalized, well-researched answer from a service representative dedicated to their success?

-Better yet, this customer might 1) be satisfied with their interaction with your company and customer service team and 2) go on to promote your business as one with great products and service.
-How great would that be?
+Better yet, this customer might 1) be satisfied with their interaction with your company and customer service team and 2) go on to recommend your business, products, and services to their friends and colleagues.

-That’s why customer service training is so important.
-You’re training your employees to deal with some of the most important people in your life — your customers.
+That's why customer service training is so important.
+You're training your employees to deal with some of the most influential people in your life: your customers.
 (Sorry, family.)

 At this point, you might be asking, Why can't I just hire the right people from the get-go and leave it at that?

 Well, you should always hire the best fit for each role, customer service included.
 But hiring skilled people and thinking the job is done is doing a disservice to both your team and your customers.